luiul/retoure/README.md

  abd_plz varchar(5) not null,
  -- steuerungsdaten
  abholversuch int,
- -- sequilize is case sensitive, make sure the columns are named correctly createdAt timestamp not null, updatedAt timestamp
+ -- sequilize is case sensitive, make sure the columns are named correctly!
+ "createdAt" timestamp not null,
+ "updatedAt" timestamp
 )
 ```